charlescol/schema-manager/how-to/create-parser.md

-# How to Create a Parser for Schema Files
+# How to Create a Parser

 This guide will walk you through the process of creating a parser for schema files by extending an abstract base class (AbstractParser).
 The goal of this parser is to read schema files, extract dependencies, and identify unique namespaces or identifiers within the files.
 This approach allows consistent and structured handling of various file types such as .proto, .json, .xml, etc.